munkybutt/SkinPlusPlus/README.md

   - Logic is written in c++ but exposed with python bindings

 * Work directly with numpy ndarrays
-  - Pybind11 is used to generate the python bindings, so the API uses numpy ndarrays for optimal performance
+  - Use of Pybind11 means there is minimal copying of data to pass the data from Python to the respective c++ SDK.

 * Currently supported DCCs:
   - 3DsMax: